 6. Have a party

 Yes, a party.
 Summer is a time for relaxing with family and friends, however you can.
 Making new happy memories with the people you love should be an important priority and is a summer bucket list must-have.
 Do you have a backyard, a condo deck or patio?
 Then you’ve got a gathering spot.
 If you don’t have an outdoor space, open all the windows and let the summer breeze in.
-It doesn’t need to be anything complicated — pick up pre-made appetizers or vegetable tray, BBQ something simple, and buy the dessert.
+It doesn’t need to be anything complicated — pick up pre-made appetizers or a vegetable tray, BBQ something simple, and buy the dessert.
 Or better yet, ask everyone to bring one food item and you just provide the space and beverages.

 7. Take a break